kartik-212004/Inquizzitive/README.md

 2. Enable "Developer mode" (top-right corner).
 3. Click on "Load Unpacked" and select the `dist` folder created in the previous step.

-#### EduAid Web App
+#### Inquizzitive Web App
-In addition to the browser extension, EduAid also offers a web app that provides the same powerful features for quiz generation.
-The web app allows you to access EduAid's capabilities directly from your browser without needing to install any extensions.
+In addition to the browser extension, Inquizzitive also offers a web app that provides the same powerful features for quiz generation.
+The web app allows you to access Inquizzitive's capabilities directly from your browser without needing to install any extensions.
 Just start the backend server locally and:

 1. Navigate to the Web App Directory:
 `cd eduaid_web`